-The authors are grateful to two reviewers, an associate editor, and the Co-Editor for their insightful comments and suggestions which have improved the manuscript significantly.
+The authors are grateful to two reviewers, the Associate Editor, and the Co-Editor for their insightful comments and suggestions which have improved the manuscript significantly.
 This work was supported by the National Natural Science Foundation of China (10931002, 11271180).